dschinkel/espresso-machine-refactoring-kata/README.md

 In this kata we have hypothetical source code behind an espresso machine's touch based UI expressed in one **big messy module** called **EspressoMachine**.

+When we say messy it means all sorts of things:
+- Doesn't adhere to SOLID
+- is not Clean Code (naming of functions, variables, size of functions, and more)

 *Your job is to perform the following in this order:*
 1. **Write integration tests** around the messy legacy code to gain confidence before refactorin